What If Fashion Brands Did… Less? A Conversation.

 Connie: Something I've always wondered about is if a brand becomes famous because of one thing that they do — like DOEN with dresses or Cult Gaia with the Ark bag — why is there pressure then to expand into all of the different categories?
 The natural inclination seems to just go wide really, really quickly?
 Where is the compelling pressure to do that coming from?

-Hilary: That pressure can be internal.
+Hillary: That pressure can be internal.
 You find success with something, and you want more.
 But in most cases, brands have investors they’re beholden to.
 These investors want to expand, and you can’t just do that through one product and sales channel.
 If they’ve tasted success, you have to expand.
 But at what point is it just okay to be?
 And to exist in that single point?

 Advertisement